wangqi03/DFTransparentNavibar/README.md

 1. Set a default navi bar background image/color in [DFTransparentNavibarConfigure config] before any of your view controller initialized.

 2. Control navigation bar's alpha by setting navibarAlpha of each view controller.
+Or override - (CGFloat)defaultNavibarAlpha to provide a default value for each of them.

 3. If you need a navigation bar to be other than the default background.
 Override the following methods in the each view controllers:
 - (UIImage*)tnw_customizeNavibarBGImage;